-: This initial analysis demonstrates that the proposed Constitution of the Native Hawaiian Nation contains significant contradictions and violations to the DOI final rule.
+This initial analysis demonstrates that the proposed Constitution of the Native Hawaiian Nation contains significant contradictions and violations to the DOI final rule.
 It is therefore fair to conclude that the Naʻi Aupuni congregation did not produce a document that would meet the test of the DOI for US federal recognition.

 Not only did the Constitution of the Native Hawaiian Nation fail to meet the final rule of the DOI for federal recognition, it also failed to meet the standards under international law for self-determination.
 In short, the Act 195 process—which was passed by the State legislature and financed by the Office of Hawaiian Affairs for almost eight million dollars—has failed to bring the Native Hawaiian people closer to federal recognition by the US government.